yairchu/yairchu.github.io/site/posts/ui-paradigms.md

 ---
-title: The revolution in UI paradigms (draft)
+title: The revolution in UI paradigms
 author: Yair Chuchem
-date: 2021.09.28
+date: 2021.09.29
 tags: [code, ui, declarative, history]
 description: The rise of declarative UI libraries
 image: double-bike-336x500.jpg
-draft: []
 ---

-For decades we've been developing GUIs using libraries which all worked in a similar ways, until in 2013 Facebook unveiled [React](https://reactjs.org), which has changed the way we write UIs.
-Its ideas have propagated to other platforms and libraries like Apple's SwiftUI.
+For decades, developing GUIs was cumbersome, until in 2013 Facebook unveiled [React](https://reactjs.org), which has profoundly changed the way we write them, and this change propagated to other platforms and libraries like Apple's SwiftUI.

 ![Model and UI code](/images/ui-code.svg)

-In this post I'd like to describe what sets apart the modern libraries from traditional ones like Qt, GTK, AppKit, etc, and also trace back earlier origins of the new approach back to 2003 with the "Immediate Mode UI" paradigm ([ZMW](http://perso.univ-lyon1.fr/thierry.excoffier/ZMW/), [Dear Imgui](https://github.com/ocornut/imgui)).
+In this post I'd like to describe what sets apart the modern libraries from the traditional ones like Qt, GTK, AppKit, etc, and also trace back early origins of the new approach back to 2003 with the "Immediate Mode UI" paradigm ([ZMW](http://perso.univ-lyon1.fr/thierry.excoffier/ZMW/), [Dear Imgui](https://github.com/ocornut/imgui)).

 ## Elements of a traditional GUI application